tinode/ios/README.md

 * Transport Level Security - https/wss.
 * Offline mode.

 ### Not Done Yet

-* Previews not generated for videos, audio, links or docs.
+* Previews not generated for videos, links or docs.
 * No video messages.
 No video or audio calling.
 * Typing indicators.
 * No support for switching between multiple backends.